sophiegoblin/sophiegoblin.github.io/index.md

 <!-- I'm influenced by incredible humans like Ken Robinson, writer and educator, a true patron of creativity bringing emotional intelligence into education.
 Marina Abramovic, a powerful performance artist who enriches her practice with collaboration and teaching.
 Hans Ulrich Obrist, a curator, historian and critic, who enthusiastically visits artists around the world to shape their work for exhibitions. -->

-Finally, I'm honoured to announce, since moving to New Zealand, I have been awarded Wellington Council and Creative NZ funding to curate the first ever Lokal Stories with two emerging Māori / Pākehā feminist artists and writers.
+Finally, I'm honoured to announce, since moving to New Zealand I have been awarded Wellington Council and Creative NZ funding to curate the first ever Lokal Stories with two emerging Māori / Pākehā feminist artists and writers.
 Our collaboration will explore and dismantle the ways in which the hetero-patriarchal, neo-colonial culture we live in has shaped online identities and harassment today.